Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    Reference to the authorization transaction.
 You can use this reference to follow up one payment over the whole process.

 - *Transaction date*
-   Date on which the transaction has been created at the payment provider.
+   Date on which the transaction has been created by the payment service provider.

 - *Status*
    Status text.

+- *Status ID*
+   Identifier for the status.
+The following statuses are available, each prefixed by the ID in the list below.
+You can use the *Status ID* to filter and sort the list.
+-   - **1 - Preparing**
+        The transaction has been created, but is not yet transferred.
+    - **2 - Unconfirmed**
+        A refund is reserved but not yet released by an Actindo user.
+    - **3 - Success**
+        Actindo has got the response from the service payment provider that the transfer was successful.
+    - **4 - Failure**
+        The payment service provider has received the request, but it cannot process it.
+If available for the connection, the status information field may provide further information.
+    - **5 - Error**
+       Errors have been occurred during transfer.
+    - **6 - Void**
+       The transaction has been voided, see [Void an authorization transaction](01_ManageAuthorizations.md#void-an-authorization-transaction).

 - *Connection*
    Name of the Connection.
 Note that this is the customer-specific name that has been given the connection.
 For detailed information, see [Establish connections to payment service providers (PSP)](../Integration/01_EstablishConnection.md).